-All good and moral people know that if something is not your fault, and you have suffered a misfortune entirely outside your control, then you are quite vulnerable and you shouldn't be expected to fix whatever went wrong through the exercise of your own moral judgment.
+If something is not your fault, and you have suffered a misfortune entirely outside your control, then the social consensus is that you are quite vulnerable and you shouldn't be expected to fix whatever went wrong through the exercise of your own moral judgment.
 Someone needs to help you.
 Hopefully somebody will volunteer to help, but if nobody steps up then there have to be Ways to identify those capable of helping and force them to help.
-Forcing other people to help you is not as easy as you'd think, and this is where Social Justice becomes very important.
+Forcing other people to help you is not as easy as you'd think, because sometimes when people are forced to do things they say No. This is where Social Justice becomes very important.
 Social Justice allows the government to pass new laws, to force other people to step up and help you when you suffer from all these social ills that are actually not your fault at all.
-This is a really important point to remember - the reason you need Social Justice is because none of this is your fault.
+This is a really important point to remember - the reason you need Social Justice is because none of this is your fault and nobody should say No when you tell them to help you.

 Luckily, rich people will always exist.
 It's like magic, all the wealth that somehow erupts from somewhere and permeates society!
 This is the point that Milton Friedman failed to account for, in his insistence that somebody has to pay for the money that's available for society to spend on helping others and doing much-needed Social Justice: